1803 – In opposition to the Act of Union, Robert Emmet leads an armed outbreak that is easily suppressed.

 1883 – Birth of Alan Francis Brooke, 1st Viscount Alanbrooke; military commander, in Bagnéres-de-Bigorre, France.

 1889 – Birth in Chicago of writer Raymond Chandler, creator of Philip Marlowe.
 He was born to Irish Quaker and Irish Catholic parents.

 1920 – A critical meeting of the Coalition Government’s Cabinet was held in London.
 The Cabinet was divided on how to proceed.
 Some Liberal ministers and Dublin Castle officials were in favour of offering dominion status to Ireland.
 Unionist ministers argued that the Government must crush the insurgency and proceed with the Government of Ireland Bill.
 Debate continued after the meeting: Walter Long warned of “the gravest consequences in Ulster” if the Government changed course; by 2 August, the hawks prevailed.

 1922 – Free State troops under General W.R.E.
-Murphy take Bruff and Kilmallock in County Limerick.
+Murphy take Bruff and Kilmallock in Co Limerick.

-1948 – John Cushnahan, Alliance Party and Fine Gael politician, is born in Belfast.
+1948 – John Cushnahan, former Alliance Party and Fine Gael politician, is born in Belfast.

 1998 – Irish under-18 squad defeat Cyprus to reach final in European Football Championship.

-1999 – The nation pays its last respects to arson victim Garda Sergeant Andy Callanan, who is buried with full State honors.
+1999 – The nation pays its last respects to arson victim Garda Sergeant Andy Callanan, who is buried with full State honours.

 1999- – Guinness Blues Festival gets underway in 30 venues across Dublin.

 2001 – Under heavy garda surveillance, the gangland funeral of Seamus “Shavo” Hogan takes place at St Agnes’ Church, Crumlin, Dublin.